Interview with Horror Film Director Stuart Gordon

 Stuart Gordon: Well, in the case of "Dagon" we used a lot of "The Shadow over Innsmouth" which is one of Lovecraft's longest stories.
 In "From Beyond" we combined elements from his other stories.
 There's a creature Lovecraft created called the Shoggoth which is sort of a protoplasmic being that can change from one thing into another.
 In "From Beyond" that was the thing that ate Pretorius.
 The Shoggoth is discussed a lot in a Lovecraft story called "At the Mountains of Madness" and he talks about how it accidentally achieved intelligence.
 So we got the idea that the way the Shoggoth got intelligent was that it ate someone and then got the brainpower of the person it had just devoured.

 Wil Forbis: I can certainly look at those movies and see where you drew things from other Lovecraft stories.
 But I don't recall any Lovecraft story that has an S&M bimbo being whipped and chained (as per "From Beyond.")
-So obviously you're pulling some of this stuff from.
+So obviously you're pulling some of this stuff out of your head.

 Stuart Gordon: Oh, Lovecraft does talk about such things, he just doesn't get specific about it.
 He'll talk about there being a scandal about someone.
 He doesn't tell exactly what was going on but he makes allusions.
 And a lot the time you get the impression there was some weird sexual stuff.